 Leland is a paradise for nature lovers.
 If you’re looking to get outdoors, Founders Park is the ideal setting for a picnic!
 There’s also a playground and a disc golf course for more fun in the sun.
 Westgate Nature Park, which features an elevated boardwalk and wide paved trail for hiking and biking, is another great option for families looking to spend time outside.
 Eager to get out on the water?
 Enjoy the wetlands while kayaking at Cypress Cove Park or paddle your way down the Brunswick River.
 Or make a visit to nearby Brunswick Riverwalk Park at Belville where there's additional boat access and fishing pier.
 Just 10 miles from Leland is the Brunswick Nature Park, which spans over 900 acres, offering an up close and personal wildlife experience.
 Visitors can admire the wilderness while hiking the trails, or explore the waterways in a kayak to make a splash.

 No trip to Leland is complete without a game of golf.
-Enjoy a setting of unmatched natural beauty with native wildflowers, wetlands, and waterfalls while playing a round at the renowned Cape Fear National.
 Check out local favorite Magnolia Greens, which offers 27 outstanding holes of golf, or hit the links at Compass Pointe Golf Club, which has 5 sets of tees and every hole has a Par 3 tee!
 If indoor sports are more your speed, grab a racket and hit the pickleball courts.
 Leland is home to House of Pickleball, one of the only world-class indoor pickleball courts in North Carolina.

 A Short Drive from Leland